-10 to 12 Large Ripe tomatoes enough to make 6 cups pulp
+- 10 to 12 Large Ripe tomatoes enough to make 6 cups pulp

-6 cups Granulated sugar
+- 6 cups Granulated sugar

-1 teaspoon lemon or lime juice
+- 1 teaspoon lemon or lime juice

 Add sugar in the amount equal to the tomatoes; stir and blend.
-Bring Mixture to a full boil.
-Stir frequently, until it thickens about 1/2 hr.
+Bring Mixture to a full boil; cook, stirring frequently, watching closely that it doesn’t boil over, until it thickens about 1/2 hr.
+(30-40 minutes)

 Just before taking jam off heat add lemon or lime juice.
 This keeps the sugar from separating from the fruit later on.
-If you like the taste of cinnamon, add a dash at the same time as the lemon juice. stir in.
+If you like the taste of cinnamon, add a dash at the same time as the lemon juice.
+Stir in.

-When water is boiling briskly cover pot and set timer for 15 minutes (Remember the water has to cover the jars for 15 minutes)
+When water is boiling briskly cover pot and set timer for 15 minutes (Remember the water has to cover the jars for 15 minutes).

 Carefully remove hot jars and set to cool on folded kitchen towels.

 One by one, in rapid succession they’ll make a popping sound.
 Jam will thicken as it cools Remember to label and date the jars.
-Makes 4 pints
+Makes 4 pints.